makanyane/IWTE/documentation/RR_Skeletons_and_Animations.md

 In the above section no animations are assigned to ready_idle_1 or ready_idle_2.
 You could add animations for those settings by copying the format used for similar animations and adding your animation name/path.

 The list of possible animations should be evident from the file but is also available on TWC Wiki [here](https://wiki.twcenter.net/index.php?title=Rome:_Total_War%27s_Animation_Modification).
 Some animations will be definitely required for certain unit/character types and functions.
 Other animations such as numbered idle versions may be optional.
 Adding a new animation to a skeleton does not guarantee that it will be used in game.
 Do not forget to check the game's message log to see if it is objecting to an unwanted or missing animation.

+The file ends with speeds, 0/1 for 'uses missile' and 0/1 for 'can turn in place'

+         1.8240    5.0000    6.8309                              # walk, run, charge speeds
+    0                                                            # uses missile
+    1                                                            # can turn in place

 ## Animations Unpacking with IWTE